 In store management, it is crucial to keep an eye on the turnover of your individual branches.
 This is not only crucial for an as-is analysis, but also for future strategic location planning.
 In your Revenue Base you can view and analyse turnover figures.

 We have grouped the entire base by quarter.
 In your grouping rules you can easily set by which column the entire base should be sorted.
 If you prefer to sort by year or by branch, you can of course easily make this adjustment by changing the grouping rules.

 With a column for your turnover potential and the actual turnover, deficits and potentials can be easily identified.
 In addition, we have added a turnover cluster to categorise your branches according to turnover and colour the row again accordingly.
 Our chosen cluster can of course be easily adapted to your needs.
 Simply change the single-select options in the last column to your preferred cluster.

 Analyse your turnover with the Advanced Statistics Plugin

 With our Advanced Statistic Plugin you can easily carry out analyses of your sales.
 We have already created three useful statistics for our example template.
 Clicking on the plug-in above your table takes you directly to the statistics area.
 Here you can use the + sign to create new dashboards in which you can then insert several statistics.

 In our example here, the first statistic shows you the differences between turnover potential and actual turnover.
 The second statistic shows you the turnover potential per store.
 This way you can see directly which shops can expect a particularly high turnover in this quarter and focus on them.
 The last statistic compares the Q1 turnover with the Q2 turnover, so you can identify strong differences and possible sources of error.

-To add more statistics, simply click on "+new chart" in the plug-in menu.
-In the statistics module you can then make all the desired settings and create the statistics useful for your analyses.
+To add more statistics, simply click "+new chart" in the plug-in menu.
+In the statistics module you can then make all the settings you want and create the statistics useful for your analyses.